 Children's NyQuil Cold & Cough may also be used for purposes not listed in this medication guide.

-Do not use Children's NyQuil Cold & Cough if you have taken an MAO inhibitor in the past 14 days.
-A dangerous drug interaction could occur.
-MAO inhibitors include isocarboxazid, linezolid, phenelzine, rasagiline, selegiline, and tranylcypromine.
+Do not use Children's NyQuil Cold & Cough if you have used an MAO inhibitor in the past 14 days, such as isocarboxazid, linezolid, methylene blue injection, phenelzine, rasagiline, selegiline, or tranylcypromine.

 Before taking this medicine

 Do not use this medicine if you have used an MAO inhibitor in the past 14 days.
 A dangerous drug interaction could occur.
 MAO inhibitors include isocarboxazid, linezolid, methylene blue injection, phenelzine, rasagiline, selegiline, tranylcypromine, and others.